Autism and Cultural Issues Campaign#Togetherweareacommunity

 Please click here to watch them and please complete the survey as all feedback would be appreciated by the project.

-Please click here to read their press release on Autism within the Asian Community.
+Please click here to read her article on Autism within the Asian Community.

 Alongside the daily challenges faced by a family affected by autism many families experience a great deal of stigmatisation and disapproval from the Asian community, who have often been quick to judge and form opinions based on misconceptions and ignorance and having little or no knowledge.